fahmii69/Exam/README.md

 Valet packagist = https://packagist.org/packages/cretueusebiu/valet-windows

 How to open the file :
-top open localhost use localhost:8080 web url = exam.test
+to open localhost use localhost:8080 web url = exam.test
 because i use valet packagist so there's any reqruitment for open the webview (as far as i know) IP4 dns must be 127.0.0.1